Home » Buy » New nyckelharpas

 Excellent English skills

-Mikael is 27 years old [Feb 2003], and as such hasn’t had time yet to establish himself as a maker, but he comes recommended by the likes of Esbjörn Hogmark (his building teacher) and Marcus Svensson (his playing teacher) as well as Ben Lagerberg Teitelbaum and other players.
+MIkael Grafström, an active musician himself as guitarist and nyckelharpa player comes recommended by the likes of Esbjörn Hogmark (his building teacher) and Marcus Svensson (his former playing teacher) as well as Ben Lagerberg Teitelbaum and other players.

 Esbjörn Hogmark